 “To a lot of white critics, the only time a black musician is authentic is if he’s toothless and wearing overalls and concrete boots, playing blues harmonica on a porch in the Mississippi Delta someplace, scratching his ass and dying with a bottle of wine in his lap. […] Quincy took jazz as far as it could go for him.
 What was he supposed to do after Europe, spend his life playing jazz so he could apply for a lot of grants and shit?
 So some middle-aged college professor and some nerdy bunch of dudes can sit around and give him a grant to play the music he helped make?”

 And so it is with Glass, who went on to collaborate with more people outside classical music than within it: early fans David Bowie and Brian Eno, Paul Simon, Ray Manzarek, Laurie Anderson and Linda Ronstadt, David Byrne, Suzanne Vega, Foday Musa Suso, Ravi Shankar, Aphex Twin(!), Mick Jagger(!!), and even a remix of S Express's "Hey Music Lover"(!!!).
 His utilitarian approach to his craft – as a twenty-year-old at Juilliard he asked himself “Who wants this music?
 Who am I writing for?" – meant he ended up working with filmmakers (Godfrey Reggio, Paul Schrader, Errol Morris, Martin Scorsese, Stephen Daldry, Neil Burger, Richard Eyre, Woody Allen), writers (David Henry Hwang, Doris Lessing, J.M.
-Coetzee), poets (Allen Ginsberg and Leonard Cohen), dancers (Lucinda Childs and Twyla Tharp), artists (Richard Serra), photographers (Chuck Close and Robert Mapplethorpe) and theatre people (everyone from Samuel Beckett to Robert Wilson, who gave us Einstein on the Beach).
+Coetzee), poets (Allen Ginsberg and Leonard Cohen), dancers (Lucinda Childs and Twyla Tharp), artists (Richard Serra), photographers (Chuck Close and Robert Mapplethorpe) and theatre people (everyone from Samuel Beckett to Robert Wilson).
 And that's not even counting those who are influenced by his music: no wonder it is so recognisable.

 Glass himself comes across as an unpretentious, extraordinarily well-informed man with a strong sense of the dignity of labour: a man who practised counterpoint all night in Paris and worked as a plumber and a taxi driver in New York to make ends meet until he was 41; a man who has written twelve symphonies and at least twenty operas as well as the alarm for a Swatch wristwatch and music for Sesame Street; a man who understands different ways of life and never stoops to cultural appropriation.
-He graduated from the University of Chicago (where he majored in mathematics and philosophy) at an age most people are accepted into it, and has been invited to lecture on everything from Buddhism to architecture.
+He graduated from the University of Chicago (where he majored in mathematics and philosophy) at an age when most people are accepted into it, and has been invited to lecture on everything from Buddhism to architecture.
 Ironically, it seems the only people who won’t give him the time of day are musicians.

 Ultimately, one's attitude to all music – and perhaps to Glass's music more than anyone else's – depends on whether one perceives music with their heart or with their head.
 In either case, it's here to stay.